AEO for Real Estate: Property Schema and Location Authority

 Market analysis content is the highest-citation category in real estate AEO because AI models answering investment and timing questions require data-backed sources they can cite with confidence.
 When a buyer asks "Is the housing market in Nashville cooling down?" the AI model needs specific data points — median price changes, inventory levels, days on market trends, mortgage rate impacts — from a source it can attribute.
 Publishing monthly or quarterly market reports as structured content pages with Dataset schema, specific statistical claims, and clear date stamps positions your brokerage as the local market data authority that AI models default to for market condition queries.

-The critical advantage of proprietary market data is that AI models cannot cite it from a competitor because the data originates with your brokerage.
+According to Google's Search Central documentation, the critical advantage of proprietary market data is that AI models cannot cite it from a competitor because the data originates with your brokerage.
 When you publish "The median home price in East Nashville rose 4.2 percent to $485,000 in Q1 2026, while inventory increased 18 percent quarter-over-quarter to 342 active listings" as a structured claim with a clear date and source attribution, AI models that use this data must cite your brokerage.
 Generic market commentary from national publications cannot compete with this level of hyperlocal specificity.
 The structured data strategies for local businesses apply here — local market data is the real estate equivalent of a restaurant's menu schema, the proprietary content asset that makes your entity uniquely valuable to AI recommendation systems.

 Price prediction content — while requiring careful disclaimers — generates exceptional AI citation rates because buyer timing questions are among the most frequently asked real estate queries to AI assistants.
 Frame predictions as data-driven analysis rather than guarantees: "Based on current inventory absorption rates and pending interest rate adjustments, DSF projects a 2 to 4 percent price appreciation in the greater Denver market through Q3 2026."
 This analytical framing provides AI models with a citable claim backed by methodology, which is precisely the type of content they preferentially extract for market condition answers.